ThreeDotsLabs/watermill/docs/content/pubsubs/redisstream.md

 ### Redis Stream

-Redis is a the open source, in-memory data store used by millions of developers.
+Redis is the open source, in-memory data store used by millions of developers.
 Redis stream is a data structure that acts like an append-only log in Redis.
 We are providing Pub/Sub implementation based on [redis/go-redis](https://github.com/redis/go-redis).

 ### Installation